 Also remember that as much as physical activity, physical inactivity will also dictate how much tension we have during the foam rolling.

-TIP: Designate 5-10 minutes of the workout to work on a range of motion and improving mobility.
-That includes dynamic stretching, working on form, or foam rolling.
+- Designate 5-10 minutes of the workout to work on a range of motion and improve mobility.
+That includes dynamic stretching, working on a form, or foam rolling.

-This doesn’t mean we cannot be active.
-For the rest of the days, we should be doing more of active recovery and look for ways to relax.
+- This doesn’t mean we cannot be active.
+For the rest of the days, we should be doing more of active recovery and looking for ways to relax.

-What’s the point of active recovery?
-The point of active recovery is to keep moving at a minimum intensity to increase the perfusion of the body without straining on the muscles and joints and allows the muscles to restore their length-tension relationship.
+The point of active recovery is to keep moving at a minimum intensity to increase the perfusion of the body without straining the muscles and joints and allows the muscles to restore their length-tension relationship.